Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I'll be like, I'm confused by this.

-I spend five minutes being exacerbated and there's three words later.
+I spend five minutes being exacerbated,

-Procedure ended up not being bad.
+Procedure ended up not being bad,

 but did get some dry socket too.